Hyrulien/Ducanator/README.md

 1. Download `Ducanator.rar` from `releases`
 2. Run `WarframeInventoryOverlay.exe`
-3. Click "Reload JSON" to load your inventory (this takes about 7-10secs, click this button everytime theres changes in your inventory i.e you bought/sold/gained new items to populate the overlay with the new data)
+3. Click "Reload JSON" to load your inventory (make sure Warframe is running during this processs, this takes about 7secs, click this button everytime theres changes in your inventory i.e you bought/sold/gained new items to populate the overlay with the new data)

 ### Option 2: Run from Source

 1. Clone or download this repository
 2. Ensure Python 3.6+ is installed
-3. No additional packages required (uses only Python standard library)
+3. No additional packages required
 4. Run: `python main.py`

 ## Usage